 That’s not the way the jury saw it.
 Although newspaper reports indicated that the jurors found her incompetent rather than criminal, they also indicated that jurors did not speak to reporters.
 So, perhaps, there is speculation as to her reported incompetence.
 We do, however, have her attorneys and her own words.

 Several months ago, on behalf of Ms. Atkins-Grad, Attorney Melnick filed a motion to have his client declared incompetent to stand trial.
 Throughout the trial, he has stressed her naïveté, political inexperience, and general inability to “see-through” those trying to manipulate her: She was manipulated by the Chaits, by Diane Glasser, by everyone around her who were smarter than she was.

 Prosecutor Zimet advised the jurors that Atkins-Grad was making more than $80,000 a year as a realtor, and in the credit application for her BMW, wrote that she had completed 2 years of college.
 Atkins-Grad, herself, stated on the last day of testimony that she “Could not testify.”
 She indicated that the stress might cause her to have another stroke.
 Perhaps there is a competence issue.

 Due to being found “Not Guilty” by a jury, another set of dominoes has been set in motion.
-When, and if, Governor Rick Scott reinstates Atkins-Grad to her District Two Commission seat, then the people of the City of Tamarac should be concerned about their municipal government.
+If Governor Rick Scott reinstates Atkins-Grad to her District Two Commission seat, then the people of the City of Tamarac should be concerned about their municipal government.

 Michelle Gomez, who was appointed to fill her slot, will be relieved of her temporary position.
 She is an attorney, she is capable, and she has functioned well in that position.
 She has always been prepared and able and willing to speak about any item on the agenda.
 She has asked pertinent questions to clarify issues before the commission: bye Bye, Michelle.